jagdishpandya/HPC-Node-Information/README.md

 # HPC-Node-Information
+This script is onlu for HPC Slurm users.
+This Script requires slurm.

 A script to generate  a comprehensive overview of resource utilization on an HPC cluster nodes.
 Script Description: HPC Cluster Resource Monitor